Idaho House spikes victims’ rights amendment

-BOISE, Idaho — Idaho lawmakers have once again spiked a proposal seeking to expand the rights of crime victims, after opponents argued the change could lead to costly unintended consequences.
+BOISE, Idaho (AP) — Idaho lawmakers on Monday once again spiked a proposal seeking to expand the rights of crime victims after opponents argued the change could lead to costly unintended consequences.

-House members failed to give the proposal a two-thirds majority support on Monday.

 The proposal would have changed Idaho’s 1994 Victim Rights Amendment by requiring victims to be timely notified of all court proceedings involving suspects, as well as allowing victims be heard at each step of the legal process.

-A similar proposal failed to clear the House last year after lawmakers raised concerns about the bill’s backers and appropriateness of tweaking Idaho’s constitution.
+However, too many lawmakers raised concerns about the bill’s backers and appropriateness of tweaking Idaho’s constitution during Monday’s lengthy testimony rather than amending state statutes.

+“This is not an Idaho solution, it’s a billionaire’s solution from California,” said Rep. Heather Scott, a Republican from Blanchard.
+“And as we know this is a national campaign, the money that has been pumped into these states across the country has been astronomical.”

 Most Read Stories